feykmeelyahoo/k8siot/README.md

 ## useful plugins for auto completion to be inserted in .zshrc

-> git helm docker docker-compose docker-machine kubectl kube-ps1 zsh-autosuggestions
+> git helm docker docker-compose docker-machine kubectl kube-ps1 zsh-autosuggestions vagrant vagrant-prompt source ~/.kubectl_aliases
-source ~/.kubectl_aliases

 ## if two NICs available do the following for all k8s nodes and masters